Wise (formerly TransferWise) Debit Card Review

 Wise Debit Card - Pros and Cons

-- Zero foreign transaction fees - you will never pay a fee for withdrawing money from an overseas ATM (banks charge as much as NZ$6 per transaction)
+- Minimal foreign transaction fees - you will never pay a fee for withdrawing money from an overseas ATM if you stay under NZ$350/month (banks charge as much as NZ$6 per transaction).

 - No annual fees - There is a one-off $14 charge to issue the Wise debit card, but no fees after that for having an account.